 You can also find even more listings for anthologies and journals on:

-- If that isn’t enough try searching “call for submissions” “poetry” or “call for submissions” “anthology” on Google, or use Facebook, Reddit, Twitter, and LinkedIn’s internal search engines with similar phrases.
+- If that isn’t enough try searching “call for submissions” “poetry” or “call for submissions” “anthology” on Google, or use Facebook, Reddit, Twitter, and LinkedIn’s internal search engines with similar phrases like “send poems anthology.”
 There are several groups within these sites that list calls as well.

-If you want to self-publish a paperback book visit kdp.amazon.com In order to publish with them, you will need a minimum of 24 pages of poetry, and you are required to distribute on Amazon.com.
+Do not pay money to self-publish a book.
+If you want to self-publish a paperback book visit kdp.amazon.com There are no up front costs to publish with KDP.
+They are print on demand, only take a cut of sales, and you can buy copies to sell at shows at a deep discount.
+In order to publish with them, you will need a minimum of 24 pages of poetry, and you are required to distribute on Amazon.com.
 Their default paperback size is 6”x9” inches, and you will need to adjust your document setup to reflect this size and print your pdf to this size.
 Be sure to include a title page, copyright page, page numbers, and table of contents in your book.
 KDP will assign you an ISBN.
 Google and YouTube are your friend in this process.
 Put “quotes” around your search phrase for best results.
 There are several great sites and videos out there that teach word processing and self-publishing.
 KDP also has a rigorous help section: kdp.amazon.com/en_US/help/topic/G200635650

 Useful writing links

 Below are some other useful websites:

 Ebooks are a more accessible and environmentally friendly option.
 These sites will distribute your book as an ebook: